 Introduction to major African-American authors from 1930 to the present.
 The work of Richard Wright, Margaret Walker, Gwendolyn Brooks, Ralph Ellison, John Killens, James Baldwin and LeRoi Jones are studied, as well as the works of writers who formed the Black Arts Movement that flourished during the 1970s.
 Focus on understanding the dynamics of African-American life through an analysis of the literature.
 Meets the Ethnic Studies requirement.
 (Available for General Education, C2 Humanities.)
 (ES)

 Prerequisite: Completion of the lower division writing requirement.
 Survey of American Indian literatures, which may include traditional oral forms, autobiographies, and contemporary poetry and prose.
 Students who have taken AIS 314 will not receive credit for AIS 318.
+(Cross-listed with ENGL 318.)
 (Available for General Education, C2 Humanities or F Comparative Cultural Studies.)
-(Cross-listed with ENGL 318.)
+(WI)

 Study of the varieties of religious beliefs, rituals and experiences showing the relationship between people and their society, culture, environment and universe.
 (Available for General Education, C2 Humanities.)